Housebuilder Partnerships

 • Well designed, value engineered schemes that support value for money for the State and hence affordability for occupiers.

-To participate in the process, housebuilders are requested to submit Expressions of Interest by 4th November 2022 to the LDA to forward purchase unbuilt homes.
+To participate in the process, Housebuilders are requested to submit EOIs by 31 July 2025 to the LDA to forward purchase unbuilt homes.
 Under a forward purchase agreement, the LDA would enter contracts to acquire the homes, with payment at completion.
+Those EOIs received prior to expiry of this date will be prioritised.

-The LDA will consult with its local authority partners in respect of EOI submissions made to it.
-Permission to do so is prerequisite to participation in the EOI process.
-The intention of coordinating with local authorities is to maximise the benefit for both the public sector and the housebuilder in relation to each proposal received.
+The LDA will consult with its Local Authority partners in respect of EOI submissions received.
+Permission to do so is a prerequisite to participation in the EOI process.
+The intention of coordinating with Local Authorities is to maximise the benefit for both the public sector and the Housebuilder in relation to each proposal received.

-An efficient transactions approvals framework is in place for the proces to support delivery in a timely manner.
+An efficient transactions approvals framework is in place for the EOI process to support delivery in a timely manner.
 Proposals will be screened at an early stage to establish suitability, deliverability and timing in line with the criteria outlined below.

-This transaction is not deemed to be a public works contract as defined under Directive 2014/24/EU and as implemented in ireland by the European Communities (Award of Public Contracts) Regulations 2016 and is therefore not being run under any procurement procedure governed by these rules.
+This process is not deemed to be a public works contract as defined under Directive 2014/24/EU and as implemented in Ireland by the European Union (Award of Public Authority Contracts) Regulations 2016, and is therefore, not being run under any procurement procedure governed by these rules.

 The LDA reserves the right to update or alter any information contained in this EOI request at any time

 1 Where the LDA will enter into legally binding contracts with suitable parties to acquire homes upon completion.
-Consideration is paid at completion / handover and stage payments cannot be made pursuant to this process.
+Consideration is paid at completion and stage payments will not be made pursuant to this process.

 2 Splitting into phases and across multiple schemes and other arrangements may be considered.